-E.2.3 The Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) Committee members are present.
-Decisions of the Committee shall be validly taken by an absolute majority of the members who are present and represented.
-In case of a tie, the Chairperson of the Committee has a casting vote.
+E.2.3 The Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) Committee members, including the Chairperson or the Vice Chairperson, are present.
+Decisions of the Committee shall be validly taken by an absolute majority of the members who are present or represented.
+In case of non-unanimous decisions, the views of the minority should be also minuted In case of a tie, the Chairperson and in case of his/her absence the Vice Chairperson of the Committee shall have the casting vote.
 No individual is present when his/her own remuneration is being considered.
-In carrying out its duties, the Committee is accountable to the Board.
+In carrying out its duties, the Committee is accountable to the Board